JTSDK/jtsdk64-tools-dep/README.md

 JTSDK64 Tools MSYS2 using QT v

 For main menu, type ..: menu
-For Help Menu, type ..: jt64help
+For Help Menu, type ..: jthelp

 Copyright (C) 2013-2019, GPLv3, Greg Beam, KI7MT
 This is free software; There is NO warranty; not even